neurofractal/neurofractal.github.io/index.md

 * **PhD Project: MEG studies of atypical cortical activity in autism** <br />

   I am using MEG to study atypical patterns of oscillations and connectivity in Autism Spectrum Disorder.
 To do this I will be studying primary sensory processing, perspective taking behaviours and joint attention skills in a developmental sample of ASD and neurotypical controls.

-* MSc Thesis: Spatiotemporal Dynamics of Retreival Within & Between Semantic Categories.
+* MSc Thesis: Spatiotemporal Dynamics of Retreival Within & Between Semantic Categories.<br />

   We used MEG, task-based and resting-state fMRI to characterise shifts between brain networks during the detection of semantic category changes

-* Application of cross frequency coupling metrics to task-based MEG data
+* Application of reliable cross frequency coupling metrics to task-based MEG data

 * Development of educational interventions for secondary school pupils with autistic spectrum conditions